The 10 Biggest YouTube Video Statistics Defining 2016

 The YouTube Video Statistics Marketers Need To Know For 2016

 UPDATE May 12, 2017 — YouTube’s seeing continuous growth.
-Now over 1 billion users and drawing more 18-49 year-olds than any TV network during prime time, it’s a major cultural force.
+As a platform with over 1 billion users that's drawing more 18-49 year-olds than any TV network during prime time, YouTube is a major cultural force.
 In an effort to keep this article as up-to-date as possible, we’ve added some new information.
 We’ve preserved the original text and added updates below select sections.

 The race to become the world's dominant social video platform is afoot.

 In just this past year alone, Facebook introduced enhanced video features, including Facebook Live, 360-degree video, and a standalone video-centric app called Lifestage (Tubefilter); Snapchat eclipsed 10B video views per day (Adweek), a five-fold increase in 12 months (Fast Company); Instagram launched 60-second videos and a Snapchat-like disappearing video feature called Stories (in addition to hitting the 500M-user mark); and a myriad of live streaming apps/platforms, including Periscope, YouNow, and Live.ly, have all come to the fore.